 The Europol Interpol virus is picked up when visiting file sharing sites that encourage the download of music, movies, and programs.
 Once the user clicks on a link that has been infected with the virus it will immediately begin to install in the system folders and make changes, locking all features and setting the warning message to display right away and not close or minimize.
 The virus will continue to block the usage, even if it is restarted and the user restarts in safe mode.
-The Europol Interpol virus is a complete scam and the cyber criminals behind it do not intend to ever unlock the computer.
+The Europol Interpol virus is a complete scam and the cyber criminals behind it do not intend to ever unlock the computer and android phone.
 The message states that if the fine of 100 Euro is paid then the computer will be unlocked and the user will not face any other charges or fines.
 The virus also activates the webcam on the computer and shows the live stream as well as the users IP address and attempts to scare the user by stating that the police are watching them to confirm their identity.

 The hackers do a good job at really convincing the PC users that they will face serious troubles if they do not pay the 100 Euro according to this Europol Interpol Virus and the webcam hijack tends to be the final straw, causing the users to run out to one of the listed retail stores in order to purchase a paysafecard or other related cards.
 The hackers only accept this form of payment because it is not able to be tracked and by the time the user realizes that they have been scammed the hackers have moved on to the next victims.
-Although the warning message alerts the user that the computer will be unlocked once the payment has been verified this is incorrect, as the hackers never intend to remove the lock.
+Although the warning message alerts the user that the computer or android phone will be unlocked once the payment has been verified this is incorrect, as the hackers never intend to remove the lock.
 They play a numbers game; they infect as many computers as possible and just wait for the money to come in.
 The are continuously spreading the virus and aren’t able to keep track of who sent the payment, nor do they care.

 Since Europol Interpol Ihr Internet Service Provider blockiert message is from a virus scam, it should be got off your computer by removing instead of paying.
 Because paying the 100 Euro will not help unlock your computer since all computer hackers want is your money; once you’ve sent them what they want, they won’t care about your PC.
 However, there are a few circumstances that computers are unlocked after the payment.
 But the fact is, the virus is still in the computers even if they are unlocked.
 Europol Interpol virus is just waiting for its second chance to pop up and ask for more money.
 Therefore, this scam virus should be removed completely.
 Manual removal is suggested here as it guarantees a complete removal of this Europol Interpol ransomware.
 Below are some steps on how to do it manually.
 Expertise will be required during this process due to the changeable and stubborn characters of this virus.